 How to View the Uptime Check Dashboard

 DigitalOcean Uptime is a monitoring service that checks the health of any URL or IP address.
-You can use it to monitor the latency, uptime, and SSL certificate of any website or host, and can choose to receive alerts via email or Slack when your site is down, experiencing high latency, or has an SSL certificate that’s about to expire.
-Learn more about Uptime.
+Use Uptime to monitor the latency, uptime, and SSL certificates of any website or host, and receive email or Slack alerts at thresholds you choose.

 Each Uptime check has a dashboard with detailed information about uptime, latency, SSL expiry, and configured alerts.
 To navigate to an Uptime check’s dashboard, click the check’s name on the Uptime page in the control panel.